schambon/SimRunner/README.md

 For easy setup in EC2, a quick and dirty script to provision a machine etc. is at https://github.com/schambon/launchSimRunner

+If you want to run it as a Docker container a Dockerfile is provided.
+In this case, you need to create a config file in the `bin` directory named `config.json` and then build your Docker image.

 Config file
 -----------